d42y/IoTDB.NET/README.md

 ## Goals

 - Easy to use
+- Lightweight
-- Light weight
+- Encryption
 - Quick and easy for IoT development and deployment

 ## Before You Continue

-- This is beta release.
+- This is a beta release.

 ## Installation